Top Summer Programmes: Yale Young Global Scholars (YYGS)

 Solving Global Challenges (SGC)

 Solving Global Challenges (SGC) focuses on solving the greatest challenges facing the global community in the 21st century.
-The students come up with innovative and cross-disciplinary approaches to develop solutions to issues with a global impact.
+The students come up with innovative and cross-disciplinary approaches to develop solutions to issues with a global youth program impact.
 These wide-ranging topics include global health, gender equality, poverty alleviation, art in protest, environmental sustainability, and green technologies.

 Sample Lecture Offerings: